-Now two Galleries, the Serpentine responds to the unique location of Kensington Gardens by presenting an expanded programme of contemporary art and architecture that follows the seasons of the year, with exhibitions timed to take place in autumn, winter, spring and summer.
+Now two galleries, Serpentine responds to the unique location of Kensington Gardens by presenting an expanded programme of contemporary art and architecture that follows the seasons of the year, with exhibitions timed to take place in autumn, winter, spring and summer.

 The wider programme, including the Pavilion, the multi-disciplinary Marathon, the Bridge Commission Audio Walks and an ongoing outdoor commission with The Royal Parks,is augmented by a range of public events designed to give visitors of all ages the opportunity to engage with the work on show in greater depth.

-The newly opened Serpentine Sackler Gallery, designed by Zaha Hadid Architects, gives new life to The Magazine, a former 1805 gunpowder store, located five minutes' walk from the Serpentine Gallery across the Serpentine Bridge.
+Serpentine North, opened in 2013 and designed by Zaha Hadid Architects, gives new life to The Magazine, a former 1805 gunpowder store, located five minutes' walk from Serpentine South across the Serpentine Bridge.

-Established in 1970, the Serpentine Gallery has presented pioneering exhibitions of 1,600 artists over 43 years, from the work of emerging practitioners to the most internationally recognised artists and architects of our time.
+Established in 1970, Serpentine South has presented pioneering exhibitions of 1,600 artists over 43 years, from the work of emerging practitioners to the most internationally recognised artists and architects of our time.

-Each summer, the Serpentine commissions an architect who has not previously built in the UK to design a temporary Pavilion for the lawn in front of the Gallery.
-This annual architectural commission is a venue for the Gallery's public programmes and a cafe.
+Each summer, Serpentine commissions an architect who has not previously built in the UK to design a temporary Pavilion for the lawn in front of the Gallery.
+This annual architectural commission is a venue for the gallery's public programmes and a cafe.